Spatchcocked Turkey is a game-changer when it comes to preparing the bird for the big feast.

 - Kosher salt and freshly ground black pepper

-- Backbone from the spatchcocked bird, chopped into 2-inch pieces (use a chef's knife to cut, or ask your butcher)
+- Backbone from the spatchcocked bird chopped into pieces (use a chef's knife to cut, or ask your butcher)

 - Tuck wing tips behind the back.

-- Transfer the turkey to oven and roast until an instant read thermometer inserted into the the breast reaches 150 F., about 75 minutes (start checking around 60 minutes).
+- Transfer the turkey to oven and roast for 30 minutes, then lower the temperature to 350°F. Continue roasting until an instant read thermometer inserted into the the breast reaches 165°F., about one hour longer.

-- Remove from the oven and allow to rest on a new baking sheet for 15 - 20 minutes before carving.
+- Remove from the oven and allow to rest on a new baking sheet at least 15 - 20 minutes before carving.